ProgramKingAbel/Hello-Microverse/README.md

 You can deploy this project using:

-Localhost on your computer through:
+Localhost on your computer through a local Server:

 ```sh